-- What was life like in your country of origin or transition country?
+- What was life like in your country of origin or in the transition country?

-- How have you and your different family members adjusted to life here?
+- How have you and your family members adjusted to life here?

 - How are the children at school?

-- What are some of the barriers you have faced in adjusting to life in this country?
+- What barriers have you faced in adjusting to life in this country?

-- What are some of the expectations of women/man in your family and community?
+- What is expected of women/men in your family and community?
 What happens when these expectations are not met?

 - What happens if a woman/man is not treated well within the family?
 How is that perceived by the community?